 Both Franz Joseph I of Hungary and Charles IV of Hungary were crowned inside Matthias Church.
 The church was also once occupied by Ottoman Turks who turned it into a Mosque for 150 years.

 Its captivating history and changing styles have left the interior of the church with a fascinating design that sets it apart from many other churches.

 Opening hours for Matthias Church are Monday through Friday, 9:00am-5:00pm, Saturdays from 9:00am-1:00pm and Sundays from 1:00pm-5:00pm.

 Admission is 1,800 HUF (US$6)

-The balconies are free to enter any time and there is just a small fee (around US$3) to go up to some of the upper towers or turrets.
+If you are on a budget, the balconies are free to enter any time, but there is just a small fee (around US$3) to go up to some of the upper towers or turrets.

 At the far side you will find Budapest’s Military History Museum (Tues-Sun 9am-5pm, 1,500 HUF / US$5) and the Church of Saint Mary Magdalene, where you can climb 170 stairs to the top for outstanding views over the city (open every day 10am-6pm, 1,500 HUF / US$5).

 One of the other popular tourist sites in the area is the Labyrinth underneath the castle.
 The labyrinth is a network of underground caves and chambers originally built as cellars and bomb shelters.